cowlike/querynex/README.md

  -f <filename>     Read a file of lines with ip:port -h                This screen
- -i <iterations>   Number of times to check the servers -s <ip:port>      Specify the server ip:port
+ -i <iterations>   Number of times to check the servers -n <notifier>     use external notifier ("twitter" for twitter) -s <ip:port>      Specify the server ip:port
+ -t                publish a test notification and exit

 Passing no arguments will query 127.0.0.1:26000 a single time.